naparuba/tanuki-www/content/pages/intro/index.md

 key/value data.
 The agent is responsible for health checking the services on the node as well as the node itself.

-The agents talk to one or more _XXX servers_.
-The XXX servers are where data is stored and replicated.
-The servers themselves elect a leader.
+Some agents can have some specific roles used by the XXX cluster.
+Such roles are:

+* **KV**: manage the data retention for the _key store_ feature

+* **TS**: manage the data retention for the _time series/metrology_ feature

+Such agent will be named **core nodes**.

+For each feature the cluster manage to distribute and replicate the data accross the nodes.
+One agent can run both roles.
-While XXX can function with one server, 3 to 5 is recommended to avoid data loss scenarios.
-A cluster of XXX servers is recommended for each datacenter.
+While each role can be manage with one server, 3 to 5 is recommended to avoid data loss scenarios.
+A cluster of XXX servers for each role is recommended for each datacenter.

-Components of your infrastructure that need to discover other services or nodes can query any of the XXX servers _or_ any of the XXX agents.
+Components of your infrastructure that need to discover other services or nodes can query any of the XXX node.
-The agents forward queries to the servers automatically.

-Each datacenter runs a cluster of XXX servers.
-When a cross-datacenter service discovery or configuration request is made, the local XXX servers forward the request to the remote datacenter and return the result.

 ## Next Steps